Characterization of minimizable Lagrangian action functionals and a dual Mather theorem: Introduction

 The optimal mass transport context can be formulated as follows \cite[\S7.2]{ambrosiogiglisavare}: given two probability measures $\nu_1$ and $\nu_2$ on a manifold $M$, the problem is to find a measure $\mu$ on $TM$ whose boundary (understood as the boundary of the current on $M$ induced by $\mu$) is $\partial \mu=\nu_2-\nu_1$ and $\mu$ minimizes a Lagrangian action.
 The measure $\mu$ is understood to be encoding a bunch of curves that dictate how the mass of $\nu_1$ should be moved to where the mass of $\nu_2$ is, and the integrand is usually the arclength of those curves encoded by $\mu$, so that the overall interpretation is that one is finding the way to move $\nu_1$ into $\nu_2$ with the least possible effort.

+The Young Superposition Principle (Example \ref{ex:youngsuperposition}) is the statement that a measure $\mu$ with boundary $\partial\mu=\nu_2-\nu_1$ is a convex combination of generalized curves delineating trajectories that join $\nu_1$ and $\nu_2$, so that the description above is meaningful.

+There are a few formulations of the optimal mass transport problem, according to the properties of the Lagrangian function $L$ involved in the action.

-Our results in Theorem \ref{thm:mather} and Corollary \ref{cor:mathertimedependent} characterize the Lagrangians such that this problem can be considered meaningfully, draw a relation with the corresponding Hamilton--Jacobi equation, and give \emph{a priori} $C^{1,1}$-regularity on the projected support of $\mu$ for the subsolutions of that equation that govern the properties of $\mu$; cf. \cite[Theorem 6.2.7]{ambrosiogiglisavare}.
+For the case in which the Lagrangian $L$ is a $C^2$ function throughout the tangent bundle, our results in Theorem \ref{thm:mather} and Corollary \ref{cor:mathertimedependent} characterize the Lagrangians for which this problem can be considered meaningfully, draw a relation with the corresponding Hamilton--Jacobi equation, and give \emph{a priori} $C^{1,1}$-regularity on the projected support of $\mu$ for the subsolutions of that equation that govern the properties of $\mu$; cf. \cite[Theorem 6.2.7]{ambrosiogiglisavare}.
 Our results also generalize the Lipschitz regularity result obtained by Bernard--Buffoni \cite{bernardbuffoni}, where the authors rely on assumptions of convexity, super-linearity, and completeness of the geodesic flow, which are not necessary in our version.

-\paragraph{Optimal control.}
+Another formulation of the optimal transport problem involves Lagrangian densities $L$ that fail to be $C^2$ at the origin, but instead are positively homogeneous of degree 1, namely, $L(x,\lambda v)=\lambda L(x,v)$ for all $\lambda>0$, $(x,v)\in TM$, such as is the case for Finsler metrics.
+In this case, Lipschitz regularity results were also obtained by Bernard--Buffoni \cite{bernardbuffonimonge} and other authors mentioned in their work, and our results in Example \ref{ex:finslertransport} generalize those, as we manage to avoid the convexity assumption.
+Also in that example, in the case in which $L$ is the distance associated to a Riemannian metric, we recover the result \cite{ambrosiogiglisavare} that the transport is done along a gradient flow.

+\subsection{Optimal control}

 We also apply the same line of reasoning developed for Theorem \ref{thm:mather} to analyze an optimal control problem in Section \ref{sec:ocontrol}, and we are able to give a coarse characterization of minimizable integrands in Theorem \ref{thm:ocontrolcharact} akin to the one developed in Section \ref{sec:coarsecharact}, as well as a result, Theorem \ref{thm:matherocontrol}, that gives sufficient conditions to obtain Lipschitz regularity of the momenta.
-We explain in Remark \ref{rmk:HJB} the close connection with the Hamilton--Jacobi--Bellman equation and the Maximum Principle.
+We explain in Remark \ref{rmk:HJB} the close connection with the Hamilton--Jacobi--Bellman equation satisfied by the value function and the Maximum Principle.

-\paragraph{Other remarks.}
+\subsection{Other remarks}